restsharp/RestSharp/docs/intro.md

 ### Content type

 RestSharp supports sending XML or JSON body as part of the request.
-To add a body to the request, simply call `AddJsonBody` or `AddXmlBody` method of the `IRestRequest` instance.
+To add a body to the request, simply call `AddJsonBody` or `AddXmlBody` method of the `RestRequest` instance.

 There is no need to set the `Content-Type` or add the `DataFormat` parameter to the request when using those methods, RestSharp will do it for you.